Clinical Exome Sequencing

 • Doctors may suggest CES for unexplained developmental delays, neurological issues, rare syndromes, or a family history of genetic disorders.
 It plays a key role in identifying underlying genetic causes and guiding appropriate medical care.

-How Does the Test Work?
+How Does the clinical exome test Work?

 Sample Collection : Healthcare professionals collect a biological sample, typically blood or saliva, from the patient as the first step in the genetic testing process.
 This sample provides the necessary genetic material (DNA) for further analysis.